DePayFi/depay-evm-launchpad/README.md

 `amount`: The amount of launched tokens you are claiming.

+`splitRelease`: Boolean indicating if participant wants to split release with `splitReleaseAddress`.

 Example: https://testnet.bscscan.com/tx/0xd1f1a80c7be433980bbb83fc17a7eee9d64b6f000e54449a0b847beda3234f08

 ### `release`

 Release the previously claimed token.

-`launchedToken` will be send to the claimer (not the message sender) for the amount claimed.
+`launchedToken` will be send to the claimer (not the message sender) for the amount claimed, deducting `splitReleaseAmount` and send to `splitReleaseAddress` if configured as part of the claim.

 Arguments: